Himeji Station: Lines

 Himeji Station is served by the JR San'yō Main Line, and is located 54.8 kilometers from the terminus of the line at Kobe and 87.9 kilometers from Osaka.
 On the Shinkansen network it is 91.7 kilometers from Shin-Osaka and 644.3 kilometers from Tokyo.
 The 65.7 kilometer Bantan Line to Wadayama and the 158.1 kilometer Kishin Line to Niimi terminate at Himeji Station.

 Station layout

 The station has a complex layout of elevated platforms.
 The conventional trains operate from four island platforms, the first two of which have one dead-headed track each.
-The Shinkansen portion of the station has one side platform and one island platform with two passing trains between.
+The Shinkansen portion of the station has one side platform and one island platform with two passing tracks between them.